SIM Only Deals Comparison: A newbie's guide

 Can I trust smaller networks?

 Although it is true that you may have not heard of Lebara or Smarty, there is no reason to be concerned.
-Make sure to check out our all our network reviews, for example we've written all the positives & negatives for networks like Smarty and VOXI.
+Make sure to check out our all our network reviews, for example we've written all the positives & negatives for networks like BT Mobile and VOXI.
 In most cases these smaller companies are owned by the networks anyway – such as in the case of VOXI who are owned by Vodafone.

 And anyway, increasingly, the smaller networks and brands are offering the best value.
 The reason for that is simple: They need to attract customers and don't have the brand cachet of the huge networks like O2 or Virgin Media.

-Will my phone work with SIM Only, is my phone unlocked?
+Will my phone work with SIM Only - is my phone unlocked?

-If your mobile phone was purchased from 2016 onwards in the UK then yes, it will be unlocked.
+If your mobile phone was manufactured from 2016 onwards in the UK then yes, it will be unlocked.
 We know this because by law it has to be.
 To check if your phone is unlocked, the easiest solution is to ask to borrow a friend's SIM Card briefly.
 Remove your own SIM from your handset and slide in your friend's one.
 If it works and connects to the network then you know it is unlocked.